jw35/tunebook-abc/README.md

 Tunebook ABC
 ============

-This is an attempt to transcribe all the tunes in the [Tuneworks](https://www.tuneworks.co.uk/) [Tunebook](https://docs.wixstatic.com/ugd/d6448b_974724120ad6465fbf8f417ff89daf0b.pdf) into [ABC notation](http://abcnotation.com/) and then process that into various useful formats.
+This is a transcription of all the tunes in the [Tuneworks](https://www.tuneworks.co.uk/) [Tunebook](https://docs.wixstatic.com/ugd/d6448b_974724120ad6465fbf8f417ff89daf0b.pdf) into [ABC notation](http://abcnotation.com/) and a set of tools to process that into various useful formats.

+See https://www.brsn.org.uk/tunebook-abc/ for the processed result.

 Processing
 ----------